Key changes to renters' rights

 9. Renting discrimination prohibited

-Terms banning children or benefit claimants from renting a property in a landlord's insurance, mortgage agreement or superior lease will have no effect.
+Terms banning children or benefit claimants from renting a property in a landlord's insurance, mortgage agreement or superior lease have no effect.

 The discrimination ban is UK wide, unlike most of the Act which applies to England only.